dtcenter/METplotpy/docs/Users_Guide/stratosphere_diagnostics.rst

 * Click on the sample_data_s2s-X.Y.tgz (where X.Y is the version number).

-* Copy this compressed tar ball to your $INPUT_DIR.
+* Copy this compressed tar ball to your $INPUT_DATA.

 * Change directory to the $INPUT_DATA directory.